 2. Something you have (token cards etc.)

+2. Is it consistent with the security policy of the enterprise?
+Ensure that the smart card technology in itself is secure.
+In other words, make sure this technology does not open new security vulnerabilities for your network.
 Finally, smart card technology comes with a price tag.
 Large deployments of smart cards may be expensive and the cards are often priced on a yearly renewal basis.